Installing & Setting up the Symfony Framework

 integration workflows to make them fail when there are vulnerabilities.

 Symfony LTS Versions¶

 By default, the command that creates new Symfony applications uses the latest

 stable version.
 If you want to use an LTS version, add the

-# use the most recent 'lts' version $ symfony new my_project_name --version=lts # use the 'next' Symfony version to be released (still in development) $ symfony new my_project_name --version=next # use a specific Symfony version $ symfony new my_project_name --version=3.3.10 $ symfony new my_project_name --version=4.3.1
+# use the most recent LTS version $ symfony new my_project_name --version=lts # use the 'next' Symfony version to be released (still in development) $ symfony new my_project_name --version=next # you can also select an exact specific Symfony version $ symfony new my_project_name --version=4.4

 The Symfony Demo application¶

 The Symfony Demo Application is a fully-functional application that shows the recommended way to develop Symfony applications.
 It's a great learning tool for Symfony newcomers and its code contains tons of comments and helpful notes.

 Run this command to create a new project based on the Symfony Demo application:

 $ symfony new my_project_name --demo